giantswarm/releases/announcements/2021/week15.md

 ## General

-We informed you via our user interfaces that Kubernetes v1.18 would run out of support (EOL) by April 8.
+Our user interfaces previously indicated that Kubernetes v1.18 would run out of support (EOL) by April 8.
 This was a mistake.
 The **actual EOL date for v1.18 is April 30**.
 Apologies for the discomfort we may have caused!

 ## Managed apps